HybridScale/orthus/running.md

 Your job <JobID> ("my_job") has been submitted
 ```

-Check the status of all submitted jobs:
+Check the status of submitted jobs:
 ```
 qstat
 ```
-Check the status of jobs submitted by user:
+which will list all the jobs submitted by the current user.
+To check the status of all jobs submitted by all users / particular user run:
 ```
+qstat -u '*'
-qstat -u $USER
+qstat -u <username>
 ```

 The possible states of the jobs are: r (running), p (pending), qw (queuing).